AdmiralEM/sonicwall-configuration/README.md

   - Export Settings
   - Create Backup

-## SYSTEM
-  - System >>> Administration
-  - For PCI/Better Security: Change super user administration account from ‘admin’
-  - Enable Enhanced Audit Logging (new in 6.2.5 for UC APL certification)
-  - Change HTTPS management port from 443 to other (i.e. 8443)
-  - Change the default Admin Timeout from 5 minutes, to your preferred amount
-  - System >>> Time
-  - Set time automatically using NTP
-  - Don’t configure additional NTP Servers unless needed for internal synchronization
-  - System >>> Diagnostics
-  - Check Network Settings
-  - Note that “Content Filtering” will fail until licensed or if UDP/2257 is blocked from SonicWALL Firewall to SonicWALL GRID CFS Servers. https://support.software.dell.com/kb/sw9405
-  - MTU Discovery: Paste determined value into WAN/Internet interface used in test
-  - Note: Some ISP’s values change each time you test.
-In that case review ISP’s KB for optimum MTU

 ## One Touch Configuration
   ### System > Administration
     - Password must be changed every 90 days (not that reccomended, honestly)